CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 [**Model 1**](#model-1) is wastewater-informed, site-level infection dynamics model.
 It uses genome concentrations at the site level and admissions at the state level as input and produces forecasts of admissions at the state level.
 We use Model 1 to generate forecasts for states with any wastewater data available.
-However, if a state has not reported any genome concentration data in the past 21 days or if there are less than 5 data points per site in any site, we flag this in our metadata, as it is unlikely that the wastewater data is meaningfully informing the forecast in that location.
+However, if a state has not reported any genome concentration data in the past 21 days or if there are fewer than 5 data points per site in any site, we flag this in our metadata, as it is unlikely that the wastewater data is meaningfully informing the forecast in that location.

 [**Model 2**](#model-2) is a no-wastewater, state-level infection dynamics model.
 It uses state-level admissions as input and produces forecasts of state-level admissions as output.